dhirajpatra/tweeter_sentiment_analysis/README.md

-# twiteer_sentiment_analysis
+# twitter_sentiment_analysis
 This is a small program to do sentiment analysis for any tweeter key word.
-You need twiteer api account.
+You need twitter api account.

 ### Knowledge require
 You should need Python and basic ML.
 Rest you can practice with this program.